cloudbase/garm/doc/providers.md

   # be included in the information returned by the API when listing available providers.
   description = "Local LXD installation" [provider.lxd]
     # the path to the unix socket that LXD is listening on.
-This works if garm and LXD
+This works if GARM and LXD
     # are on the same system, and this option takes precedence over the "url" option,
     # which connects over the network.
     unix_socket_path = "/var/snap/lxd/common/lxd/unix.socket"